j1xlte-gtelwifiue/android_device_samsung_j1xlte/README.md

 **Your warranty is now void.
 I am not responsible for bricked devices, data loss, or any other adverse effects caused by this rom.
 Install at your own risk.**

+**This port is in a very early state!** Many features don't work, and it cannot currently function as a phone.
+See the [devices.ubuntu-touch.io](https://devices.ubuntu-touch.io/device/samsung-j1xlte/) page for more details.

 ## Installing
 **BACKUP YOUR DATA BEFORE CONTINUING!**